University of Iowa student reported missing after going for jog, officials say

 "She might have a FitBit on and she might have her cellphone, but obviously we've tried just calling her but it's either off or dead so it would go straight to voicemail," he said.

-Investigators are now working with the university and others to get access to a laptop and online accounts belonging to Tibbits that may have an electronic footprint of her whereabouts, her cousin posted to a Facebook page set up to find the 20-year-old.
+Investigators are now working with the university and others to get access to a laptop and online accounts belonging to Tibbetts that may have an electronic footprint of her whereabouts, her cousin posted to a Facebook page set up to find the 20-year-old.

 "It can be slow and frustrating, but it is our best hope of securing Mollie’s location," Emily Heaston wrote.